ltruncel/Bertelsmann_60daysofudacity/README.md

 ## Day 44 - 1.23.21

-:cherry_blossom: It was a busy, but wonderful day of learning.
+:cherry_blossom: It was a busy, but wonderful day of learning because of the Study Jam.
 I participated in an informative seminar about SQL.

 ![D44_intro_to_sql](/images/D44_intro_to_sql.png)